dbpedia/dbpedia-lookup/lookup-indexer/README.md

 ## Quickstart Example

 The [examples folder](../examples/) contains configuration files for a search index over a part of the DBpedia knowledge graph (using [https://dbpedia.org/sparql](https://dbpedia.org/sparql)).
 This document will only discuss the index configuration.
-The servlet configuration will be addressed in the [servlet documentation](../lookup-servlet/README.md).
+The searcher configuration will be addressed in the [searcher documentation](../lookup-searcher/README.md).

 ### Running the Example: